A new McKean-Vlasov stochastic interpretation of the parabolic-parabolic Keller-Segel model: The one-dimensional case: Our main results

 \end{remark}

 The following theorem provides existence and uniqueness of the weak solution to~\eqref{NLSDEsimple}.

 \begin{theorem} Let $T>0$.
 Suppose that $p_0 \in L^1(\R)$ is a probability density function and $b\in L^\infty([0,T]\times \R)$ is continuous w.r.t. the space variable.
-Under the hypothesis $(\text{H})$, Eq.~\eqref{NLSDEsimple} admits a unique weak solution up to $T$ in the class of probability measures on $C([0,T],\R)$ whose one dimensional marginal densities $(p_t)_{t\leq T}$ satisfy the following estimate:
+Under the hypothesis $(\text{H})$, Eq.~\eqref{NLSDEsimple} admits a unique weak solution in the sense of Definition \ref{def:weakSDE}. \end{theorem} We finally state an easy result which is useful to prove the propagation of chaos in the case of Keller-Segel kernel (see \cite{JTT}):\begin{cor} In addition to the assumptions of Theorem \ref{mainTh} suppose the following hypothesis: \begin{enumerate}[H-7.] \item for any $t>0$, $K_t$ is in $L^2(\R)$ and the function $f_2(t):=\int_0^t \frac{\|K_{t-s}\|_{L^2(\R)}}{s^{1/4}} ds$ is well defined and bounded on~$[0,T]$. \end{enumerate} Then, there exists a unique weak solution to \eqref{NLSDEsimple} in the sense of the Definition \ref{def:weakSDE} modified as follows: Instead of \eqref{density_infty} one imposes